ivan-sincek/android-penetration-testing-cheat-sheet/README.md

 I also recommend reading [HackTricks - Android Applications Pentesting](https://book.hacktricks.xyz/mobile-pentesting/android-app-pentesting).

-__In most cases, to be eligible for a bug bounty reward, you need to exploit a vulnerability with non-root priviledges, possibly building your own "malicious" app.__
+__In most cases, to be eligible for a bug bounty reward, you need to exploit a vulnerability with non-root priviledges, possibly building your own "malicious" PoC app.__

-Find out more about my own "malicious" app from my other [project](https://github.com/ivan-sincek/malware-apk).
+Find out more about the "malicious" PoC app from my other [project](https://github.com/ivan-sincek/malware-apk).

 Websites that you should use while writing the report: